 Check the operation of the throttle lever.
 It must open smoothly and spring back to the idle position when released.
-Have a Yamaha dealer correct if necessary.
+Correct if necessary.

 Tires

 Use of improper tires on this ATV, or operation of this ATV with improper or uneven tire pressure, may cause loss of control, increasing your risk of accident.